The Web Health

 • What does the pain feel like?

-• Do you feel different in any way, for example you have changed your mood or behavior?
+• Do you feel different in any way, for example, have you changed your mood or behavior?

 • Does your headache get any better or worse if you bend down, move your head, or lie down?